 Charcuterie has been recorded as early as the first century AD and reached its peak in the 15th century in France, where they established the guild of charcutiers.

 A Great Variety of Products

-The variety of products produced within charcuterie is great.
-Cured and fermented sausages, pâtés and terrines, salt and brine cured meats, etc… With all charcuterie, three main ways are employed to preserve the meat:
+The variety of products produced within Charcuterie is great.
+Cured and fermented sausages, pâtés and terrines, as well as salt and brine cured meats.
+Furthermore, there are three main ways one can use to preserve the meat:

-Curing and smoking walks the fine line of preservation and spoilage by culturing the good bacteria to out-number the bad bacteria, so please be certain to keep very clean surfaces and hands through the process and to follow your recipes precisely.
+Curing and smoking walks the fine line of preservation and spoilage by culturing the good bacteria to out-number the bad ones.
+So please, be certain to keep very clean surfaces and hands through the process, as well as to follow your recipes precisely.
 Here are some links to some great recipes that you can make with your Bradley Smoker:

 The combination of preservation flavour from these unique techniques, and your own addition of seasoning and spices make for outstanding dishes.
 And the best part, in my opinion, is that you can make such an amazing final product from essentially scraps!